ryanisml/ismailid-dokter-app/README.md

 username : ryanisml@gmail.com
 password : 123456
 ```
+or if you want to test registration, add your data first at Web Admin Reservation

 ## Documentation
 If you have any question related to this project, feel free to contact me at my github <br/>